• Skip to primary navigation

 • Preheat oven to 350 degrees.

-• Line a couple baking sheets with parchment paper or lightly spray with non-stick cooking spray.
+• Line a couple of baking sheets with parchment paper or lightly spray with non-stick cooking spray.

 • Mix well at a medium speed.